llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 Tesla will provide a Client ID and Client Secret.
 Enter these in add-on configuration.

-Customize the Nginx add-on configuration like this and then restart it
+Customize the Nginx add-on configuration like this, hit Save and then Restart it.
 ```
 active: true
 default: nginx_proxy_default*.conf